fauzinashrullah/spring-ewallet/README.md

 Users can register, log in, and manage their wallet (top-up, transfer, view transaction history).
 Designed to be modular, scalable, and production-ready.
+A RESTful API for a simple and secure e-wallet system built using **Spring Boot** with **DDD + Hexagonal Architecture**.

+Users can register, log in, and manage their wallet (top-up, transfer, view transaction history).
+Designed to be modular, scalable, and production-ready.

 ---

 ## 📌 Features

+- ✅ User registration & login
+- ✅ JWT authentication with refresh token (secure with Redis + Cookie)
+- ✅ Logout with token blacklist
+- ✅ Get current user (`/me`)
+- 🚧 Balance top-up and transfer (in progress)
+- 🚧 Transaction history (in progress)
 - ✅ User registration & login
 - ✅ JWT authentication with refresh token (secure with Redis + Cookie)
 - ✅ Logout with token blacklist